zbenmo/yapy3c/docs/part_III.md

 The snippet above should look for doctests in the file and should execute them, verifying the output.

-There is yet another very useful function when we're deeling with sequences (a list for example) and iterations. 'zip' allows us to traverse multiple lists for example together.
+There is yet another very useful function when we're deeling with sequences (a list for example) and iterations. 'zip' allows us to traverse multiple lists, as an example, together.
 Examining the first elements, and then the second elements, etc.

 ``` py
 list(zip(range(3), "abc"))